amyxlase/cmu-student-dev-setup-guide/README.md

 1. `ls`: Lists files and directories in the current directory.
 2. `cd`: Changes directory.
-For example, `cd &lt;directory-name>` will move to the specified directory.
+For example, `cd <directory-name>` will move to the specified directory.
     1. `cd ..: `Moves up a directory
 3. `mkdir`: Creates a new directory.
-For example, `mkdir &lt;directory-name>` will create a new directory with the specified name.
+For example, `mkdir <directory-name>` will create a new directory with the specified name.
 4. `rm`: Removes a file or directory.
-For example, `rm &lt;file-name>` will remove the specified file.
+For example, `rm <file-name>` will remove the specified file.
 5. `cp`: Copies a file or directory.
-For example, `cp &lt;source-file> &lt;destination-file>` will copy the source file to the destination file.
+For example, `cp <source-file> <destination-file>` will copy the source file to the destination file.
 6. `mv`: Moves or renames a file or directory.
-For example, `mv &lt;old-file-name> &lt;new-file-name>` will rename the old file to the new file name, and `mv &lt;source-file> &lt;destination-directory>` will move the source file to the specified destination directory.
+For example, `mv <old-file-name> <new-file-name>` will rename the old file to the new file name, and `mv <source-file> <destination-directory>` will move the source file to the specified destination directory.
 7. `cat`: Displays the contents of a file.
-For example, `cat &lt;file-name>` will display the contents of the specified file.
+For example, `cat <file-name>` will display the contents of the specified file.
 8. `grep`: Searches for a pattern in a file or directory.
-For example, `grep &lt;pattern> &lt;file-name>` will search for the specified pattern in the specified file.
+For example, `grep <pattern> <file-name>` will search for the specified pattern in the specified file.
-9. `ln -s &lt;target> &lt;source>`: Symlink one directory with another
+9. `ln -s <target> <source>`: Symlink one directory with another

 **SSH CONFIG**